josephdicastro/VisualizingPhilosophyTexts/README.md

-# VisualizingPlato
+# Visualizing Philosophy Texts

-Visualizing  works of Plato
+This project creates word clouds of the top 100 words used in some philosophy texts.